 Spanish vocabulary: Common daily activities in Spanish

-Let’s start the lesson with a collection of beautiful images showing some common activities for a daily routine in Spanish.
+The picture below shows a collection of beautiful images of some common activities in a daily routine in Spanish.
 As it is presented in the picture, most Spanish activities are just verbs in infinitive like “jugar” (to play) or “comer” (to eat), but sometimes when these activities affect us directly or affect someone and we want to make clear who that is, then we may need a reflexive verb in Spanish like “vestirse” (to get dressed).
 Notice that when we talk about an activity in general, the reflexive verb ends in “se”.
 Look at the picture and see if the activities are familiar to you.
 Enlarge the picture by clicking on it.

 You may be wondering, how can I create my own sentences using those Spanish activities?
 It is actually very simple.
 Begin your sentence with a subject pronoun in Spanish like “yo, tú, etc.”.
 Then add a reflexive pronoun (se, me, te) and a conjugated verb.
 Sentences about daily routines in Spanish usually follow the structure “Subject pronoun + reflexive pronoun + verb + complement”.
 A reflexive verb like “levantarse” (to get up) will change to “se levanta” or “me levanto” depending on who is getting up.
 For example, to say “She gets up early” we would say “Ella se levanta temprano” but to say “I get up early” we have to say “Yo me levanto temprano”.
 Just know that not all the sentences require a reflexive pronoun and there are many other daily activities you could learn too, including Sports in Spanish and household chores.
 Listen to the following examples about the activities in the picture and some more.
 Look up the new words in a dictionary.
 Pay close attention to the way we say the main activity in Spanish.
 Press the button “Play” to listen to the examples.